SCIENTIFIC ADVISORY BOARD OVERVIEW

 In 2018, by recommendation of the SAB, the NFL granted $35 million to five research projects focused on innovative translational research on concussion and comorbid conditions.
 In 2020, the league, via a second funding opportunity, granted $4 million for one research project for innovative preclinical, translational and clinical research related to the prevention, treatment, rehabilitation, and return-to-play following injury to the hamstring muscle group.

-The remaining $1 million in funding will be awarded by the NFL's Research and Innovation Committee through a request for proposals titled "Innovative Translational and Clinical Research on Alternatives to Opioids: Effects on Pain and Performance."
-Pre-proposals for this funding are being accepted now through July 31, 2021.
+The remaining $1 million in funding was awarded by the NFL's Research and Innovation Committee through a request for proposals titled "Innovative Translational and Clinical Research on Alternatives to Opioids: Effects on Pain and Performance" in December 2021.
+To learn more about the awardees, click here.

 2020 FUNDING OPPORTUNITY FOR INNOVATIVE PRECLINICAL, TRANSLATIONAL, AND CLINICAL RESEARCH ON THE PREVENTION, TREATMENT, REHABILITATION AND RETURN-TO-PLAY OF HAMSTRING INJURIES